YuLun-bili/Teardown-Modding-Common-Library/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: Version Update Template
-about: Describe this issue template's purpose here.
+about: Informations about an update
 title: ''
 labels: ''
 assignees: ''